vulekamali/data-checks/README.md

 `datapackage.json` files are automatically discovered and checked against the schema they refer to when changes are uploaded to [this repository on GitHub.com](https://github.com/vulekamali/data-checks) in a [Pull Request](https://help.github.com/en/articles/about-pull-requests)

+Additionaly, some custom checks are also run depending on the type of dataset (e.g. `epre`, `ene`, etc.) that was uploaded.

 Data owners adding new datasets to be checked
 ---------------------------------------------